severalnines/ccbot/README.md

 ## Installing ccbot scripts

-Overwrite everything with the files from this repository in the ccbot directory Also don't forget to edit the hubot.sh with the Slack ccbot API key and the CMON RPC token
+Overwrite everything from the src/ directory from this repository in the ccbot directory Also don't forget to edit the hubot.sh with the Slack ccbot API key and the CMON RPC token

 Happy botting!